openknowledge-archive/dpm-old/doc/manual.rst

 You may want to alter the default configuration, for example to specify your CKAN apikey.
 To do this, first set up your local config::

-    $ datapkg init config
+    $ dpm init config

-This will create a .datapkgrc file in your home directory.
+This will create a .dpmrc file in your home directory.
 You can then edit this with your favourite text editor.

 Locating and Installing Material